martijnboland/blog/src/content/post/building-and-asp-net-core-mvc-app-with-npm-and-webpack-asp-net-core-2-0-edition/index.md

 ---
-title: "Building the minimal ASP.NET Core MVC app with NPM and webpack &ndash; the 2.0 edition"
+title: "Building the minimal ASP.NET Core MVC app with NPM and webpack - the 2.0 edition"
 date: "2017-11-24"
 categories:
   - "net-core"